chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 featured: true
 ---

-In this article, we will go through the lab **GSP335** _[Secure Workloads in Google Kubernetes Engine: Challenge Lab](https://www.qwiklabs.com/focuses/13389?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/142) exercise.
+In this article, we will go through the lab **GSP335** _[Secure Workloads in Google Kubernetes Engine: Challenge Lab](https://www.qwiklabs.com/focuses/13389?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/142) exercise on Qwiklabs.
 You will practice the skills in security at scale on Google Kubernetes Engine (GKE) including how to set up HTTPS and TLS certificate with cert-manager.io, restrict access in GKE with Network Policies, use Binary Authorization for security controls of your images, and deploy PodSecurityPolicy to control access to privileged containers based on role and groups.

 **Topics tested**: